-Well, chances are that regardless of how much collagen your body creates - it becomes destroyed or depleted.
-Additionally, let us remind ourselves that our bodies are kinda slow when it comes to maintaining themselves, and this is especially true for our skin.
+Well, chances are that regardless of how much collagen your body creates, it becomes destroyed or depleted.
+Additionally, our bodies are kinda slow when it comes to maintaining themselves, and this is especially true for our skin cells.

 Its main process of regeneration is called desquamation, and it takes approximately an entire month.
-So, your skin cells need a whole month to remove the depleted or destroyed collagen, make room for new collagen, then, it needs time for this new collagen of yours to grow and be integrated into your skin.
+So, your skin cells need a whole month to remove the depleted or destroyed collagen and make room for new collagen.
+Then, it needs time for this new collagen of yours to grow and be integrated into your skin.

 Here are the worst offenders when it comes to premature collagen depletion in your body: